Skip to content

 • Inactive entity

-When is the deadline to submit a BOI report?
+When is the deadline to submit a BOI report? *See update above; domestic companies do not need to submit a report.

 If your small business was created or registered before January 1, 2024, you have until January 1, 2025 to submit a Beneficial Ownership Information report.
 This gives you a year to get acquainted with the rule, get in touch with FinCEN with any questions you may have, and attend one of their upcoming educational events.